 PSLO 4: Teamwork Skills- Shows the ability to consider different points of view and to work effectively with others to support a shared purpose or goal.

 Helps the team move forward by discussing merits of alternative ideas; Treats team members respectfully; uses positive facial, vocal or written tone, or language to convey a positive attitude; Motivates teammates by expressing confidence about the importance of the task; Provides assistance/encouragement to team members; Completes all assigned tasks by deadline; Addresses conflict constructively; or helps the group avoid conflict completely.

 |Course Student Learning Outcomes||

-4. Explain contributions of organs and systems to the maintenance of homeostasis.
+4. Demonstrate an understanding of the structure and function of the various components the brain and spinal cord, the autonomic nervous system, and sensory organs in the body.
 (PSLOs 1, 2, 3) Measured by embedded questions, pre-post test questions, and/or assignments.

 |Academic Honesty||Academic honesty is expected from all students, and dishonesty in any form will not be tolerated.
 Please consult the LSC-PA policies (Section IX, subsection A, in the Faculty Handbook) for consequences of academic dishonesty.|

 All homework in this course is completed on the Pearson Mastering A&P website for which an access code is required.
 There is a free 14 day temporary access code available on the Pearson site that you can use.
 The temporary access code will enable you to work on your homework while you are waiting on your own access code to "come in" or for book funding to come in.
 All homework assignments are available for a few weeks (see homework schedule).
 There are NO extensions given on homework.